Crown Prince Rudolf of Austria

 Rudolf and Stéphanie – official engagement photograph, 1881; Credit – Wikipedia

-Rudolf’s marriage was planned by the royal courts of Belgium and Austria.
+The royal courts of Belgium and Austria planned Rudolf’s marriage.
 As the only son of Emperor Franz Joseph I, he was under pressure to marry.
-Princess Stéphanie of Belgium, daughter of King Leopold II of the Belgians and Archduchess Marie-Henriette of Austria, who was still a teenager and Roman Catholic, met the criteria of the Emperor although the Empress did not think Stéphanie was good enough for her son because the Belgian monarchy had existed only since 1830.
+Princess Stéphanie of Belgium, daughter of King Leopold II of the Belgians and Archduchess Marie-Henriette of Austria, still a teenager and Roman Catholic, met the criteria of the Emperor.
+However, the Empress thought Stéphanie was not good enough for her son because the Belgian monarchy had existed only since 1830.
 Nevertheless, during a trip to Belgium in March 1880 at the invitation of King Leopold II, Rudolf proposed to Stéphanie to the great joy of her parents.
 Stéphanie was sent to Vienna to learn the etiquette of the imperial court, but within the month, her ladies-in-waiting realized that she had not yet reached puberty.
 Stéphanie suffered great humiliation as the wedding was postponed and she was sent back to Belgium.
 Eventually, the couple married on May 10, 1881, at the Augustinerkirche, the parish church of the Imperial Court of the Habsburgs, a short walk from Hofburg Palace in Vienna, Austria.
 Stéphanie was not quite 17-years-old and Rudolf was 22-years-old.

 Stéphanie and Rudolf had one child: